Country or Region | |

 ![]() Penalties deconstructedLegal grounds specified; penalties for all other abortions |

 PenaltiesPenal Code Art.
 124 – If a woman obtains an abortion for herself or allows others to cause it: Penalty - detention, one to three years.
 Art.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 Art.
 126 - Induce abortion with the consent of the pregnant woman : Penalty - imprisonment of one to four years .
 Single paragraph.
 Applies to the previous article, if the pregnant woman is not older than fourteen, or is mentally impaired, or if the consent is obtained by fraud, serious threat or violence Art 127 - The penalties threatened in the two preceding articles shall be increased by one third if, as a result of abortion or the means used to cause it, the mother suffers bodily injury of a serious nature ; and are duplicated , if for any of these causes, leads to death.
 Art.
 128 – The following abortion practiced by a physician is not punishable: Abortion required I - if there is no other way to save the life of the pregnant woman; Abortion in the case of pregnancy resulting from rape II - if the pregnancy results from rape and abortion is preceded by consent of the pregnant woman or, when incapable, of her legal representative.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesPenal Code Art.
 124 – If a woman obtains an abortion for herself or allows others to cause it: Penalty - detention, one to three years.
 Art.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 Art.
 126 - Induce abortion with the consent of the pregnant woman : Penalty - imprisonment of one to four years .
 Single paragraph.
 Applies to the previous article, if the pregnant woman is not older than fourteen, or is mentally impaired, or if the consent is obtained by fraud, serious threat or violence Art 127 - The penalties threatened in the two preceding articles shall be increased by one third if, as a result of abortion or the means used to cause it, the mother suffers bodily injury of a serious nature ; and are duplicated , if for any of these causes, leads to death.
 Art.
 128 – The following abortion practiced by a physician is not punishable: Abortion required I - if there is no other way to save the life of the pregnant woman; Abortion in the case of pregnancy resulting from rape II - if the pregnancy results from rape and abortion is preceded by consent of the pregnant woman or, when incapable, of her legal representative.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesPenal Code Art.
 124 – If a woman obtains an abortion for herself or allows others to cause it: Penalty - detention, one to three years.
 Art.
 125 - Induce abortion without the consent of the pregnant woman : Penalty - imprisonment of three to ten years .
 Art.
 126 - Induce abortion with the consent of the pregnant woman : Penalty - imprisonment of one to four years .
 Single paragraph.
 Applies to the previous article, if the pregnant woman is not older than fourteen, or is mentally impaired, or if the consent is obtained by fraud, serious threat or violence Art 127 - The penalties threatened in the two preceding articles shall be increased by one third if, as a result of abortion or the means used to cause it, the mother suffers bodily injury of a serious nature ; and are duplicated , if for any of these causes, leads to death.
 Art.
 128 – The following abortion practiced by a physician is not punishable: Abortion required I - if there is no other way to save the life of the pregnant woman; Abortion in the case of pregnancy resulting from rape II - if the pregnancy results from rape and abortion is preceded by consent of the pregnant woman or, when incapable, of her legal representative.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |